sethrandalldev/95ovr/index.md

   component: intro.html
   content: At 95ovr, we are looking to bring a unique and personal perspective on
     the past, present, and future of the NBA.
-Our articles represent our thoughts on the players, teams, and the league and general.
-We seek to use stats and analysis as we discuss various topics related to the NBA.
+Our articles represent our thoughts on the players, teams, and the league in general.
+We also seek to use stats and analysis as we discuss various topics related to the NBA.
   actions:
   - label: Learn More
     url: "/about"